Developing Great Leaders

 - The leader determines the agenda vs. it being imposed learning.
-This raises the commitment level of the client, because without commitment, nothing changes.
+This makes the coaching powerful.

 - The coaching occurs over time (either through multiple workshops or one-on-one coaching), to allow both learning, and action, to take place.
 It is not a one-off approach that has little residual impact.

-- There is a built-in accountability system, so that the client is compelled, and held accountable for taking the learning and applying it.
+- There is a built-in accountability system, so that the client is compelled, and held accountable for taking action.
+Action = results.

 - The coach comes with the right questions to help the leader determine his or her path to success, vs. coming in with the right answers.
 When a client finds his or her own answers, the learning has power.